Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Main Convergence Result and Proof

 The second term on the right-hand side is always nonnegative, because the coefficients $a_{ij}(t)$ are nonnegative and because we have $x_j(t)-x_i(t)\geq 0$ when $j>m\geq i$.
 By rearranging the first term, we obtain

 Recall the assumption $a_{ij}(t) \geq K^{-1}a_{ji}(t)$ for any $i,j$.
-It implies that When \green{$j> i$,} as in (\ref{eq:deriv_S_m geq}), this quantity is nonnegative, and so is $x_j(t)-x_i(t)$.
+It implies that When $j> i$, as in (\ref{eq:deriv_S_m geq}), this quantity is nonnegative, and so is $x_j(t)-x_i(t)$.
 It then follows from (\ref{eq:deriv_S_m geq}) that $\frac{d}{dt}S_m(t) \geq 0$ for all $t\in (t_k,t_{k+1})$.

 Since our argument is valid for any interval $(t_k,t_{k+1})$, and since the sequence $t_0,t_1,\dots$ diverges, this implies that $S_m(\cdot)$ is nondecreasing.
-Observe now that $x_i(t) \leq \max _j x_j(0)$, for all $i$ and $t\geq 0$.
+Observe now that $x_i(t) \leq \max _j x_j(0)$, for all $i$ and $t\geq 0$, because equation (\ref{eq:evol_x}) and the non-negativity of the $a_{ij}$ imply that $\max_i x_i(t)$ is nonincreasing.
 Thus, $S_m(t)$ is bounded above, and therefore convergent, for any $m$.
 As a result, all $y_i(t)$ converge, i.e., the smallest entry of $x_i(t)$ converges, the second smallest converges, etc. A continuity argument can then be used to show the convergence of each $x_i(t)$.

-The proof for the general case relies on following lemma on the rate of change of the weighted sums $S_m(t)$, when the coefficients $a_{ij}$ satisfy the cut-balance assumption.
+The proof for the general case relies on the following lemma on the rate of change of the weighted sums $S_m(t)$, when the coefficients $a_{ij}$ satisfy the cut-balance assumption.
 We say that a vector $y\in\Re^n$ is \emph{sorted} if $y_1\leq y_2\leq \dots \leq y_n$.

 \begin{lem} For $i,j=1,\ldots,n$, $i\neq j$, let $b_{ij}$ be nonnegative coefficients that satisfy the cut-balance condition

 for some $K\geq 1$, and for every nonempty proper subset $S$ of $\{1,\ldots,n\}$.
 Then,